 If you’re thinking of giving this shade a try, make sure your stylist places a few bright highlights throughout for maximum movement and depth.

-As with all very light colors, golden ash blonde hair requires regular maintenance to stay bright.
+As with all very light hair colors, golden ash blonde hair requires regular maintenance to stay bright.
 If you’re a blonde veteran, that’s no added inconvenience for you.

 If you’re looking for a sleek way to try out a new color, ash blonde ombre is the best hair shade we know.